The Best and Worst Jobs for Highly Sensitive People

 Final Thoughts

-Always remember: being highly sensitive is not a weakness—it’s a unique trait that can be a real asset in the right job.
+Remember, being highly sensitive is not a weakness—it’s a unique trait that can be an incredible asset when channeled in the right environment.
+Trust yourself and give yourself the time to explore and discover a career that brings out the best in you.

 Aron, Elaine, Ph.D.
 “The Highly Sensitive Person.”
 Highly Sensitive Person, https://hsperson.com/.
 Accessed 9 June 2023.